TeamXanOS/XanOS/README.md

 We use [AME Wizard](https://ameliorated.io/) to install XanOS on **your** computer

-*NOTE: you will need to wipe/factory reset windows again to avoid errors in AME Wizard*
+*NOTE: you will need to wipe/factory reset windows to avoid errors in AME Wizard*

 All you have to do is just follow the steps showed in AME Wizard and you're done.